If you are anything like me, you’ll know how hard it can be to push a manual wheelchair.

 ***This post is for information only, The Bimblers are not responsible for information taken from third party providers.

-One way to reduce the strain of pushing a wheelchair is to buy a lightweight wheelchair, I wrote this quick guide to help you: How to Choose a Lightweight Wheelchair
+One way to reduce the strain of pushing a wheelchair is to buy a lightweight wheelchair, I wrote these posts to help you:

 If you found this post useful, take a moment to look at some of our other Travel Tips